Bayesian tomography using polynomial chaos expansion and deep generative networks: Discussion

-We have seen that once a latent parametrization has been found to reduce the effective dimensionality of the input domain and, based on PCA decompositions, high fidelity PCEs have been trained, MCMC inversion can be efficiently implemented.
-Relying on PCE rather than advanced deep learning methods can be advantageous in terms of ease of implementation, as potentially complex training of a neural network is not needed.
-Many effective sampling methods, such as Adaptive Metropolis, Hamiltonian Monte Carlo, or the Affine Invariant Ensemble Algorithm \citep{duane1987hybrid,haario2001adaptive,goodman2010ensemble} could be easily used in our workflow, but in the current implementation we have used a standard Metropolis-Hastings sampling algorithm.\\ Even if we considered borehole GPR applications, adaptation of the relatively effective Global-PCA-PCE strategy presented here could be employed for other imaging problems such as active or passive seismic tomography at different scales \citep{bodin2009seismic,galetti2017transdimensional}.
+We have seen that once a DGM-based latent parametrization has been found to reduce the effective dimensionality of the input domain and, based on PCA decompositions, high fidelity PCEs have been trained, MCMC inversion can be efficient.
+Relying on PCE rather than advanced deep learning methods for surrogate modeling can be advantageous in terms of ease of implementation, as potentially complex training of a neural network is not needed.
+Many effective sampling methods, such as Adaptive Metropolis, Hamiltonian Monte Carlo, or the Affine Invariant Ensemble Algorithm \citep{duane1987hybrid,haario2001adaptive,goodman2010ensemble} could be considered in our workflow instead of the current use of a standard Metropolis-Hastings sampling algorithm.

+Adaptation of the Global-PCA-PCE strategy presented here could easily be employed for other imaging problems such as active or passive seismic tomography at different scales \citep{bodin2009seismic,galetti2017transdimensional}.
 On the other hand, implementation of the Local-PCA-PCE schemes would depend on the properties of the corresponding sensitivity kernels, which would require more careful evaluation and problem-specific design.